DustyDogCodex/DustyDogCodex/README.md

 <h1 align="center">Let's Connect! &#129309;</h1>

 <p align="center">
     I'm always excited to collaborate on new projects or discuss web development ideas.
 Feel free to reach me at any of the social links listed in my bio!
-If you would like to see some projects I have created, check out my <a href='https://dustydogcodex.github.io/personal-portfolio/'>✨portfolio!✨</a> **Currently reworking my portfolio using Tailwindcss so some things might not work as expected**
+If you would like to see some projects I have created, check out my <a href='https://dustydogcodex.github.io/personal-portfolio/'>✨portfolio!✨</a>
 </p>

 <p align="center">Let's build something amazing together! 😄 </p>